 In 2010, Robin was awarded a Fulbright Senior Research Award as well as an American Institute of Indian Studies Fellowship to expand his work with music education for underserved communities in India.

-He presently works at the Colburn School, a world class music education institution based in Los Angeles, California.
+He presently works as a Senior Advancement Officer at the Colburn School, a world class music education institution based in Los Angeles, California.